Skip to content

 npm run build

-A layers.zip file will be added to the lambda_layer folder.
+A layers.zip file will appear in the lambda_layer folder.

 1. Navigate to the AWS Lambda console, and open the Layers page of the console.